fmbot-discord/docs/docs/faq.md

 This bot was made by BitL back in September 2017 and was inspired by [UB3R Bot](https://ub3r-b0t.com/).
 Back then the bot just had `.fm`, the charts, featuring and `.fmyoutube`.

-Frikandel joined in when he had the idea of `.fmfriends`, but was too lazy to make his own bot.
+Frikandel joined in when he had the idea of `.friends`, but was too lazy to make his own bot.
 Together they moved the bot from text files to an actual database, and the quality of the code has greatly improved since the start.